thynson/database-dev-sample/README.md

 	Write a simple unit test for this model no matter how simple it is.
 	This simple test may help you debug your migration task.

-# Updating a new model
+# Updating an existing model
-When you want to update a model, you should
+When you want to update an existing model, you should

-1. Define a new schema and keep the old version
+1. Define the new version schema and keep the old version

 	Your should create a new schema file, e.g. `schema/account-v2`, changing the require pathname from `schema/account-v1.coffee` to